SethBurns/Worlde_Challenge/journal.md

     - Regular expression: like a powerful search engine

     - Linux and Mac are both originated from Unix, which has a box of tools such as regular expression, ls, cd, and a bunch of other commands

+- git
+    - after `create a local repo -> add and commit -> create an online repo -> connect the two repos -> git push`, if we delete the `.git` in the local directory and then create a local repo again and connect to the same online repo, you will not be able to push file to the repo anymore(will run into an access error)
 ---
 #### Review
 - `cmd` + `d` in VS code: select and substitute